searchspring/snap/docs/DEPLOYING.md

 ### Github Repository Requirements

-- Repository must be managed by Athos Commerce's [Github organization](https://github.com/searchspring-implementations)
+- Repository must be managed by the Searchspring [Github organization](https://github.com/searchspring-implementations)
 - Repository must have a default branch named `production`
 - Repository must have repository secrets for each siteId in the repository.
 Found at `https://github.com/[owner]/[repository]/settings/secrets/actions`
   - Secret Key Name: `WEBSITE_SECRET_KEY_[SITEID]` where `[SITEID]` is the siteId found in the [Searchspring Management Console](https://manage.searchspring.net).
 For example: `WEBSITE_SECRET_KEY_ABC123`